-When the engine running in ahead direction unit No.2 fire right after unit No.4.
-The No.4 exhaust valve open at 288.4 degree and scavenging port start opening at 319 degree.
+When the engine runs in an ahead direction unit No.2 fire right after unit No.4, the No.4 exhaust valve opens at 288.4 degrees and the scavenging port start opening at 319 degrees.

-The exhaust gas flows out by it self between 288.4 and 319 degree and start to be forced out by scavenge air between crank angle 319 and 41 degree.
+The exhaust gas flows out by itself between 288.4 and 319 degrees and start to be forced out by scavenging air between crank angle 319 and 41 degrees.

-Due to the wrong exhaust timing, the No.2 exhaust valve open early at 324.8 degree instead of 349 degree.
-During this time the hot exhaust gas gash out from unit No.2 with higher pressure results in pressure pulsation the exhaust receiver which during a narrow range the scavenging angle of unit No.4 the exhaust pressure was even higher than scavenging pressure.
-The consequence is that the breath of unit No.4 was incomplete and bad combustion took place during next cycle due to lack of air.
+Due to the wrong exhaust timing, the No.2 exhaust valve opens early at 324.8 degrees instead of 349 degrees.
+During this time, the hot exhaust gas gash out from unit No.2 with higher pressure results in pressure pulsation of the exhausted receiver.
+During a narrow range, the scavenging angle of unit No.4, the exhaust pressure was even higher than the scavenging pressure.
+The consequence is that the breath of unit No.4 was incomplete, and poor combustion took place during the next cycle due to lack of air.

-Despite the pressure fluctuation, the temperature (where exhaust thermometer expose to) was also fluctuates.
-Based on the same theory, the No. 4 exhaust thermometer was exposed longer timing in the hot gas compared to other units.
+Despite the pressure fluctuation, the temperature (where exhaust thermometer exposes to) also fluctuated.
+Based on the same theory, the No. 4 exhaust thermometer exposed longer timing in the hot gas than other units.

-Due to early closing of No.2 exhaust valve (Just 5 degree after the scavenging port closed), the compression pressure of unit No.2 was very high (56 bar instead of 45-47 bar in other units).
+Due to the early closing of the No.2 exhaust valve (Just 5 degrees after the scavenging port closed), the compression pressure of unit No.2 was very high (56 bar instead of 45-47 bar in other units).

-When the exhaust or fuel cam shifted, it is normally retarded as the engine normally running in ahead direction.
-However, it is possible that the cam shifted in advanced position if the engine was started in astern direction while the incident took place.
+When the exhaust or fuel cam shifted, it is usually retarded as the engine normally runs ahead.
+However, the cam moved possibly in an advanced position if the engine started in an astern order while the incident took place.